SRJPE/JPE-datasets/scripts/rst/yuba-river/yuba-river-rst-qc-checklist.md

 ### Variable: `method`

-**Description: ‘method’ is an alphanumeric code defining the type of sampling action taken.**
+**Description: method is an alphanumeric code defining the type of sampling action taken.**

 -   FSR - Fish Screen Diversion Trap